California College Republicans: Modern history

 Despite the tensions, Rowlands emerged the victor by a vote of 88–64.

 Rowlands remained popular enough to win reelection in 2018, where she staged the largest attended CCR convention in modern history.
 She was listed as one of Washington Examiner's "30 Under 30," and brought renewed media attention to CCR from "FOX News, ABC 7 and The Daily Ledger ...
 Breitbart News ...
 TIME..."

 However, she also faced scandal in her second term.
 Rowlands and her successor, Kimo Gandall, were accused of allegedly removing CCR members and chapters they disliked via the Judicial Board case Gandall et al. v Morcott et al, which found two members guilty of violating the CCR constitution and stripped their voting rights.
 According to the Judicial case in question, no further action was taken, and the members and chapters in question remained part of CCR.
 The case order read:[O]rder (1) does not imply formal expulsion from the California College Republicans ... order (3) does not imply the permanent forced dechartering of the defendants’ respective chapters ...
 [T]o regain the ability to send delegates to the annual convention ... the members may remove the defendants from the presidency of their respective chapters, or (2) the members may amend their governing documents to legally appropriate the power to petition CCR away from the president and to some other member of their chapter as they see fit.However, dissatisfaction with Rowlands led to another contested election in 2019.
 Kimo Gandall, backed by Rowlands, and Matt Ronnau each built slates of candidates and announced their intention to run for the CCR Executive Board.
 Prior to the 2019 election, Ronnau and his slate dropped out of the race and led a push for 10 clubs to decharter, or disassociate, from CCR instead of attending and running in the election.
 In the press release announcing the mass decharter, the clubs charged that CCR was "Failing to address ... repeated concerns," yet the clubs in question did not appear at the election or introduce legislation to amend CCR's constitution.
 Gandall was elected chairman.

-Most of the 10 clubs that left went on to form a new organization, the California Federation of College Republicans (CFCR).
-CFCR is regarded as "an establishment GOP group that broke away from the more pro-Trump California College Republicans in 2019."
-CCR, meanwhile, "describe themselves as the 'Trump wing of the GOP'" — and continuing Rowlands' socially conservative legacy.
+Most of the 10 clubs that left formed a splinter group that was regarded as "an establishment GOP group that broke away from the more pro-Trump California College Republicans in 2019."
+CCR, meanwhile, described themselves as "the 'Trump wing of the GOP'" — and continuing Rowlands' socially conservative legacy.

-CCR maintains a supermajority of College Republican clubs in California as of 2021.

-The Administrations of Gandall's successor, Nick Ortiz, and Ortiz's successor, Will Donahue, have been credited with getting the organization verified on Twitter, Facebook, and Instagram — the first state College Republican organization in the country to do so — and growing social media following to that of the largest out of any other state College Republican organization on Facebook and Instagram (as of 2021).